abhijeetavion/fchc/wp-content/plugins/tlp-team/README.txt

 2. Generate the shortcode for entire team member sections.
 Here’s how you should go about it:

-👉 **Step1: Layout**
+👉 **Step 1: Layout**

-1. Start by choosing a layout type from the available options.

-2. Choose the layout style.
-You get to choose from 6 variations with the free version and 33 more layouts for them.

-3. Choose the number of columns you want to display based on different devices.

-4. With the PRO plugin, you can choose the Filters you want, with options including taxonomy filter, order (allows you to sort the retrieved posts by given parameter), sort order (designates the descending or ascending order of the ‘order by’ parameter), and search filter.
+Start by choosing a layout type from the available options.
+Choose the layout style.
+Then choose the number of columns you want to display based on different devices.
+With the PRO plugin, you can choose the Filters you want, with options including taxonomy filter, order (allows you to sort the retrieved posts by given parameter), sort order (designates the descending or ascending order of the ‘order by’ parameter), and search filter and others settings.

-5. Switch pagination on or off

-6. Enable or disable the display of the feature image.

-7. Choose whether you want your image in normal or round style.

-8. You can set the precise image size.

-9. Set the word limit of the short description.

-10. Toggle the detail page link on or off.

 [Shortcode Documentation](https://www.radiustheme.com/docs/team/shortcode-generate/layout/)

 👉 **Step 2: Filtering**

-1. Choose the members you want to display in the ‘include only’ section.

-2. Select the members you want to hide in the ‘exclude’ part.

-3. Set limit on the number of member posts to display.
+Choose the members you want to display in the ‘include only’ section.
+Select the members you want to hide in the ‘exclude’ part.
+Set limit on the number of member posts to display.
 Leaving it empty will display all found posts.

-4. Select the departments you want to filter.

-5. With the PRO plugin, choose the designations you want to filter.
+Select the departments you want to filter.
+With the PRO plugin, choose the designations you want to filter.

-6. If you have the PRO plugin, you can also select the ‘taxonomy relation’ option that allows you to select over at least one taxonomy, such as department, skill, and designation.

-7. Select whether you want to order by name.

-8. Choose whether you want to order your team members by ascending or descending order.

 [Shortcode Documentation](https://www.radiustheme.com/docs/team/shortcode-generate/filtering/)